Literary Festival Prima Vista 2024: “Futures Better And Worse”

 The Embassy of Utopia offers a space for ideas that are too wild to fit into newspapers with long and illustrious histories, too audacious to be spoken by politicians’ greased lips, too poetic to find readers in the murky depths of the internet, yet too beautiful, too painful, and too important to leave unspoken.

-From the evening of May 8th until the early hours of May 13th, the Embassy of Utopia will host five keynote addresses and 550 speeches about longing for a different existence.
-The five speeches open the doors to a world of boundless imagination every night at nine o’clock.
-They will be given by Mehis Heinsaar, Maarja Pärtna, Cloud Circuit, Hans Platzgumer, and Clara Amaral.
+From the evening of May 8th until the early hours of May 13th, the Embassy of Utopia hosted five keynote addresses and 550 speeches about longing for a different existence.
+The five speeches opened the doors to a world of boundless imagination every night at nine o’clock.
+They were given by Mehis Heinsaar, Maarja Pärtna, Cloud Circuit, Hans Platzgumer, and Clara Amaral.

-The 550 speeches will be delivered by people — writers and judges, poets, students and teachers, foresters and businessmen, editors, critics, activists, architects, actors and explorers, lost, forgotten, famous and unknown, academics and non-academics — people who seek their way through the same fog and look at the same sun that shines on all of us.
+The 550 speeches were delivered by people — writers and judges, poets, students and teachers, foresters and businessmen, editors, critics, activists, architects, actors and explorers, lost, forgotten, famous and unknown, academics and non-academics — people who sought their way through the same fog and look at the same sun that shines on all of us.

 2022